Next.js tutorial (App Router)

 In the Uniform application, you'll create components to match those in your front-end application, except for the layout component.
 This is a reversible consideration and assumes you don't want users to modify the layout in Uniform.

-1. From your team dashboard, select a project and go to Content > Components.
+1. From your team dashboard, select a project and go to Experience > Components.

 2. Click either Create a Component (if this is your first component) or Add component.